-Under the purchase price allocation, the Company recognized goodwill of approximately \$3.4 million, which is calculated as the excess of both the consideration exchanged and liabilities assumed as compared to the fair value of the identifiable assets acquired.
+Under the purchase price allocation, the Company recognized goodwill of approximately \$0.4 million, which is calculated as the excess of both the consideration exchanged and liabilities assumed as compared to the fair value of the identifiable assets acquired.
 The values assigned to the assets acquired and liabilities assumed are based on their estimates of fair value available as of January 18, 2023, as calculated by an independent third-party firm.
-The Company anticipates approximately \$13.4 million of the goodwill arising from the acquisition to be fully deductible for tax purposes.
+During the year ended September 30, 2024, the Company recorded a fair value adjustment related to its contingent consideration of \$1.0 million.
+The Company anticipates the balance of the goodwill arising from the acquisition to be fully deductible for tax purposes.

 The table below outlines the purchase price allocation of the purchase for Flooring Liquidators to the acquired identifiable assets, liabilities assumed and goodwill (in \$000's):

-Net purchase price : \$ 78,700
+Net purchase price \$ 78,700

-Accounts payable • 5,189
+Accounts payable 5,189

 Accrued liabilities 9,700

 Debt 60

 Total liabilities assumed 14,949

-Total consideration • 93,649
+Total consideration 93,649

-Cash • 9,131
+Cash 9,131

 Accounts receivable 4,824

 Inventory 19,402

 Property, plant and equipment 4,643

 Intangible assets

-Trade names 13,275
+Trade names 13,27 5

-Customer relationships 7,700
+Customer relationships 7,70 0

-Non-compete agreements 1,625
+Non-compete agreements 1,62 .5

-Other 49
+Other 19

 Subtotal intangible assets 22,649

 Other 2,581

 Total assets acquired 63,230

 Total goodwill \$ 30,419